FreeDSx/LDAP/docs/Server/Configuration.md

 **Default**: `5000`

 > It applies only to filters evaluated in PHP.
 That means the in-memory backend, and SQL backends when the filter cannot
 > be pushed to the index.
 Indexed equality and prefix filters are bounded by the database and are not counted.
-Paged
-> searches are subject to the lookthrough limit cumulatively across all pages (see `setMaxSearchPagedLookthrough` to set
-> a separate cap for paging).
+Each page
+> of a paged search is counted on its own (see `setMaxSearchPagedLookthrough`).

 ------------------
 #### setMaxSearchPagedLookthrough

-Set a lookthrough cap applied to paged searches, counted cumulatively across all pages.
-Paging is the standard way to retrieve large result sets, so this lets you allow large paged enumerations without loosening the regular `setMaxSearchLookthrough` for ordinary searches.
-A value of `0` falls back to the regular lookthrough limit.
+A separate lookthrough cap for paged searches, counted per page.
+Filling a page examines more candidates than an ordinary search, so this raises the cap for paging without loosening `setMaxSearchLookthrough`.

 **Default**: `0` (use the regular lookthrough limit)